-Come monsoon, the weather becomes stormy with heavy rains and chilly sea winds.
-Undeterred by the monsoons however, travellers continue to plan escapades and workers keep up with long distances to earn their daily bread and butter.
-For India, the period between June and September that makes up the rainy season, is as much a reason to rejoice as to stay equipped with necessary safety measures.
+During monsoon, the weather becomes stormy with heavy rains and chilly sea winds.
+Undeterred by the monsoons, however, travelers continue to plan escapades and workers keep up with long distances to earn their daily bread and butter.
+For India, the period between June and September that makes up the rainy season is as much a reason to rejoice as to stay equipped with necessary safety measures.

 Given the scenario, although there are already appointed civic and government bodies accountable for the monsoon preparations, taking certain measures at an individual level can help avoid many road accidents and consequently help save lives.
 Listed below are some preventive steps to be followed, ahead of the monsoon.

 - Ensure dug-up roads are covered: If your locality has deep-drilled bore-well holes, excavated plots or muddy ditches, be sure to remind the respective governing bodies to cover them up, by calling or writing to them.
-Ditches when filled with muddy water can be extremely dangerous, especially if there are no warning signs for the drivers or riders.
+Ditches, when filled with muddy water, can be extremely dangerous, especially if there are no warning signs for the drivers or riders.
 Such trenches can cause many road mishaps, injuring the passers-by.
-This can be avoided by responsible preventive actions to minimise damage.
+This can be avoided by responsible preventive actions to minimize damage.

 - Ensure clean drains: Waterlog and consequent traffic jams can be avoided by ensuring that the drainage systems are efficiently managed and periodically cleaned.
 In case, you observe that the concerned bodies have not indulged in de-silting the drains before monsoons, bring it to notice of the concerned managers.
 When there are clean drains, floods can be avoided even during high-measure rainfall.